 - 36 inches x 30 inches for the back panel.

-I double-checked the corners with a square to ensure that they were absolutely square right angles before proceeding.
+I double-checked the corners with a square to ensure that they were square right angles before proceeding.
 I placed the boxes onto the base frame once they were assembled and dried.

 This extra effort ensured the entire structure was solid and ready to support the weight of the shelves and anything we’d store inside.
 Seeing the cabinets in place felt incredibly rewarding, as they truly began to define the space.